Change for horse welfare

 USEF Town Hall discussion topics will include the following:

-• Introduction and review of the American Association of Equine Practitioners’ guidelines for treating performance horses with discussion of USEF enhancements leading to the adoption of the guidelines as industry standards
+• Introduction and review of the American Association of Equine Practitioners’ guidelines for treating performance horses with a discussion of USEF enhancements leading to the adoption of the guidelines as industry standards

 • Overview of USEF and FEI medication rules